Helen Greiner

-Helen Greiner (born December 6, 1967) is a co-founder of iRobot and former CEO of CyPhy Work, Inc., a start-up company specializing in small multi-rotor drones for the consumer, commercial and military markets, and of Tertill Corporation.
+Helen Greiner (born December 6, 1967) is an American engineer roboticist, and technology entrepreneur.
+She co-founded iRobot, most well known for its Romba vacuuming robot, and was chief executive of CyPhy Works, a company specializing in small multirotor aircraft.
+She later became an adviser on robotics and artificial intelligence to the United States Army and was appointed chief executive and chair of the robotic-gardening company Tertill.

 Greiner was elected a member of the National Academy of Engineering in 2013 for leadership in the design, development, and application of practical robots.

 Early life and education

 Greiner was born in London on December 6, 1967.
 Her father came to England as a refugee from Hungary, and met his wife, Helen's mother, while he was attending Imperial College London.
-When Helen was five, her family moved to Southampton, New York, US.
+When Helen was five, her family moved to NYC and later Southampton, New York, US.
+Her father was a businessman and her mother was a nursery-school teacher.
+As a child, Greiner was interested in mathematics, science, and chess.

 At the age of ten, Greiner went to see the popular film Star Wars.
 She has said she was inspired to work with robots by R2-D2 in the film.

-Greiner graduated from the Massachusetts Institute of Technology with a Bachelor's degree in mechanical engineering, and earned her Master's in computer science.
-She also holds an honorary doctor of engineering degree from Worcester Polytechnic Institute (WPI).
-Greiner has also received an honorary degree from Clarkson University.
+Greiner graduated from the Massachusetts Institute of Technology with a Bachelor's degree in mechanical engineering, and earned her Master's in computer science in 1990.
+She studied at MIT's Artificial Intelligence Laboratory and, while a student, worked on satellite projects at NASA's Jet Propulsion Laboratory.

+She also holds an honorary doctor of engineering degree from Worcester Polytechnic Institute (WPI) in 2009.
+Greiner has also received an honorary degree in 2017 from Clarkson University.
 Her long term goal is to understand the nature of intelligence.